braver/programmingfonts/blog.md

 http://www.google.com/fonts/specimen/Source+Code+Pro
 https://github.com/adobe-fonts/source-sans-pro

-Note: Not all weights of this awesome font are currently available in this package, I will add them later.

 # Sudo

-"In 2009 I wasn’t satisfied with the available text editor fonts and decided to draw my own: Sudo.
+> "In 2009 I wasn’t satisfied with the available text editor fonts and decided to draw my own: Sudo.
 Over the last years I used it as my main font in the Terminal, as well as my text editor font for coding on Mac and Windows.
 Whenever something bugged me, I refined the design and could instantly evaluate if a change was an improvement."
 [...](http://www.netzallee.de/extra/sudo)

 By **Jens Kutilek** (2009)